hujhax/austin-improv-wiki/Live TV Tuesdays -  Buffy.md

 * Assistant Director -- [[Sarah Marie Curry]]
 * Director -- [[Jordan T. Maxwell]]

-([[Ruby Willmann]] served as Assistant Director during the pre-production and development phase, but had to back out before rehearsals started due to scheduling issues.  [[Sarah Marie Curry]], who had already been cast as Willow, stepped into the role and oversaw direction of productions after [[Jordan T. Maxwell]] departed to film Battleground.)
+([[Ruby Willmann]] served as Assistant Director during the pre-production and development phase, but had to back out before rehearsals started due to scheduling issues.  [[Sarah Marie Curry]], who had already been cast as Willow, stepped into the role and oversaw direction of productions after [[Jordan T. Maxwell]] departed to film *[http://en.wikipedia.org/wiki/Battleground_(TV_series) Battleground]*.)

 ## Media
 * [http://vimeo.com/32064772 Video of Brett and Andrew workshopping one of the production's improvised sections.]